 A4.2.
 JuvenileOutmigrantsDetail Table

 This table is a child of the JuvenileOutmigrants table.
-It stores metrics (outmigrant numbers) specific to the trapping site(s) and life stages used to calculate the juvenile outmigrant estimates captured in the JuvenileOutmigrants table.
+It stores metrics (outmigrant numbers and survival rates – see Appendix E) specific to the trapping site(s) and life stages used to calculate the juvenile outmigrant estimates captured in the JuvenileOutmigrants table.

 (Back to JuvenileOutmigrants table) (Back to Table of Contents)